sojious/Android-Portfolio/README.md

 # YouHr - Youverify Employee Management tool

 This is an HR App developed as an internal tool for [Youverify](https://youverify.co/) to efficiently manage and organize employee-related tasks and information.
 It provides a user-friendly interface and essential features for handling various HR processes seamlessly.
-The app constantly communicates with a remote server to fetch Employee data (documents, leave history, profile).
+The app constantly communicates with a remote server to fetch employee data (documents, leave history, profile).
 To ensure a great user experience, it employs an offline-first approach, caching critical data on the device's local storage using the Room Library.
-Android Paging 3 library is also used to allow for efficient memory usage.
+The Jetpack Paging 3 library is also used to achieve efficient memory usage.
 It has typical Hr features like:
 ### Features
 1. **Authentication:**